Teen Advice on Life Skills

 Learn from the experience.
 What can you do differently next time?

-· Teen Advice on Peer Pressure.
+Teen Advice on Peer Pressure

-Why should I join this peer group?
+Always ask the question: Why should I join this group?

 Do I share the basic values, beliefs and goals of the group?